How Long Do I Have After An Oklahoma Car Accident To Claim Injury?

 The amount of time you have to file a claim with the at-fault party’s insurance company after a car accident depends on their insurance policy.
 Many policies require an accident claim to be filed “as soon as possible.”
 Some insurance policies provide a specific window of time for filing, such as 30 days or 180 days.
 Your attorney should get a copy of the at-fault party’s insurance company to be sure you don’t miss any filing deadlines that could invalidate your claim.

 When filing a personal injury claim after a car accident, you must adhere to the state’s statute of limitations.
 In Oklahoma, you have two years from the date of the accident to sue the at-fault party for compensation.
 This means you have two years from the accident date to file a lawsuit against the person or entity responsible for your injuries.
 Regardless of when you decide to file a lawsuit, you must do so before the statutory time period elapses.
-If you fail to file your claim within this timeframe, you may be prevented from seeking compensation.
+You may be prevented from seeking compensation if you fail to file your claim within this timeframe.

 It is important to note that this period begins on the date of the accident, not when the injuries were discovered.